-Yes, what I get out of drinking wine is enhanced by how much I know about it, but that does not mean I will enjoy a given glass any more than a non "expert" can.
+Yes, what I get out of drinking wine is enhanced by my familiarity with the stuff, but that does not mean I will enjoy a given glass any more than a non "expert" can.

 Red Wine, White Wine, Beer, Scotch, Whisky, Whiskey, Bourbon, Rum, Rhum, Tequila, Mescal, Mezcal, Cachaca, Champagne, Sake, Grappa, Vodka, Cigars, Tobacco, Chocolate, Coffee, Cheese, Sushi, Travel, FlyFishing.